glencbz/notes/03-internet/internet-lab.md

 Try pinging these other campuses around the world.

 ```
-$ ping www.cam.ac.uk # Cambridge University in London: 4,757 miles from Seattle
-$ ping www.u-tokyo.ac.jp # The University of Tokyo: 4,787 miles from Seattle, in the other direction!
+$ ping www.u-tokyo.ac.jp # The University of Tokyo: 5,312 km from Singapore, in the other direction!
+$ ping www.cam.ac.uk # Cambridge University in London: 10,841 km from Singapore
-$ ping sydney.edu.au # The University of Sydney in Australia: 7,757 miles from Seattle
+$ ping sydney.edu.au # The University of Sydney in Australia: 7,822 km from Singapore
-$ ping www.hbc.ac.za # Helderberg College in Cape Town, South Africa: 10,217 miles from Seattle
+$ ping www.hbc.ac.za # Helderberg College in Cape Town, South Africa: 9,661 km from Singapore
+$ ping www.cs.nyu.edu # New York University: 15,323 km from Singapore
+$ ping www.uce.edu.ec # Central University of Ecuador in South America: 19,774 km from Singapore
 ```

 ##### Mystery IP Address